w0791755/SofaHouse1/README.txt

 create SeedData.cs file in the model folder forget to change "Sofa" to "Sofas" and becuase of that need to create table everytime then found this error and changed it to the "Sofas"....

+1751
+Step 6 started
+review whole edit file
+lastly run the app
+it runs perfectly
+commit to the github.......